-Nevada passes bill to mail all voters ballots amid pandemic
+Nevada lawmakers OK mailing voters ballots, Trump slams move

 “No one should have to choose between their health and voting.
 No one should have to choose between staying in line to vote and making it to their job on time,” she said.

 In states such as Colorado and Oregon, which have mailed all voters ballots for years, the procedure is cheaper than holding an in-person election.

-But Cegavske said the equipment, education, printing and postage would cost the Secretary of State’s office an additional $3 million, not including costs to counties, which distribute and tabulate ballots.
+But Cegavske said the equipment, education, printing and postage would cost the Nevada Secretary of State’s office an additional $3 million, not including costs to counties, which distribute and tabulate ballots.

-Nevada spent more than $4 million in federal relief dollars in the June primary, most of which it funneled to counties.
+Nevada spent more than $4 million in federal relief dollars in the June primary, most of it funneled to counties.
 More than $1 million went toward leasing counting and sorting machines to accommodate a greater number of absentee ballots.

 Cegavske, the state’s top election official and only Republican to hold statewide office, opposed the revised procedures.
 She blasted the Democratic-controlled Legislature for excluding her from discussions and said she saw a draft of the bill only a day before the vote in the state Assembly.